 "You see that oozing through the characters in this, both the female characters that have [already] existed within the franchise, and the brand new ones like myself.
 You just have this whole sense of empowerment that is really important to feel when you're going to work, but also important to show younger generations coming up."

-What is Bond 25: No Time To Die about?
+James Bond: No Time To Die plot

-No Time To Die has been written by Neal Purvis, Robert Wade, Cary Joji Fukunaga and Phoebe Waller-bridge, based on a story by Purvis, Wade and Fukunaga.
+No Time To Die has been written by Neal Purvis, Robert Wade, Cary Joji Fukunaga and Phoebe Waller-Bridge, based on a story by Purvis, Wade and Fukunaga.

-“There’s something about James Bond that always intrigued me in a similar way that Villanelle did,” the Killing Eve writer told The Hollywood Reporter.
-“They live a fantasy!
+"There’s something about James Bond that always intrigued me in a similar way that Villanelle did," the Killing Eve scribe previously told The Hollywood Reporter.
+"They live a fantasy!
 But it’s a life none of us would ever want, if we’re honest.
 We don’t want to go put a bullet in someone’s head to sleep with people and have martinis.
-It’s a kind of fantasy nightmare.”
+It’s a kind of fantasy nightmare."

 Waller-Bridge added: "A lot has been made of me coming on board because I’m a woman, and that’s wonderful.
 But also I can’t take credit for the movie that was written.
 It’s Cary’s movie."

-“Bond is not on active service when we start the film, he is actually enjoying himself in Jamaica.
-We consider Jamaica bond’s spiritual home.
-He starts his journey here,” executive producer Barbara Broccoli said.
+"Bond is not on active service when we start the film, he is actually enjoying himself in Jamaica.
+We consider Jamaica Bond’s spiritual home.
+He starts his journey here," executive producer Barbara Broccoli said.

 The film's official synopsis reads: Recruited to rescue a kidnapped scientist, globe-trotting spy James Bond finds himself hot on the trail of a mysterious villain, who's armed with a dangerous new technology.